zenustech/zeno/BUILD.md

 > As a contrast, Ubuntu 20.04 users have GCC 9 by default (which have full C++17 support for Zeno).

+> We always prefer the latest version when possible, for all GCC, Qt, CMake...

 ### Arch Linux (recommended)

 Arch Linux is the author's recommended environment, as it always provide latest version of packages.